orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     breakage.

 * eclass rules:
-  - All .eclass must be GPL2 only or have a GPL2 compatible license header.
+  - All `.eclass`es must be GPL2 only or have a GPL2 compatible license header.
-  - All ebuilds have the basic headers rows @ECLASS, @MAINTAINER,
+  - All `.eclass`es have the basic headers rows @ECLASS, @MAINTAINER,
     @SUPPORTED_EAPIS, @BLURB, @DESCRIPTION.
   - All public functions must have the following @FUNCTION, @DESCRIPTION, and the same prefix matching the filename without extension.